 Ideally you will have taken Computer Science at IGCSE or GCSE.
 If you haven't done an official course, but have taught yourself the basics of programming, then you will also cope well.
-If you have no experience, but real drive then you are advised to spend time in the summer learning to program.
-We will be using C# on the course, which is a powerful, industrial strength platform that is also used in the Unity game engine.
+If you have no experience, but real drive then you are advised to spend time in the summer learning to program, ideally in Python.
 An indication of future success would be your Computer Science or your Mathematics IGCSE grade, and a grade B, at least, would indicate you are able to cope with the content of the course.

 Computing is, of course, a natural partner of, if not an extension to, Mathematics and the Sciences.
-It is also the subject of understanding, and analysis, and it complements and is complemented by English, History, Latin, and Modern Languages.
+It is also the subject of understanding, and analysis, and it complements and is complemented by Humanities, English and Languages too.
 It is also a creative process in production and final solution, and would therefore complement the Arts.